LoulouNoLegend/LDI-DLL-Injector/README.md

 ## Important Notes

 - **Permissions**: You may need administrative rights to inject DLLs into certain processes.
-- **Use Wisely**: DLL injection can affect system stability and security.
-Make sure you understand the implications before using this tool.
+- **Use Wisely**: DLL injection can affect your system.
+Don't inject any random DLL and be sure to know what you're doing.

 ## License